camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 I recommend python for a first programming language'''

 match_replaced = re.sub('Python|python', 'JavaScript', txt, re.I)
-print(match_replaced)  # JavaScript is the most beautiful language that a human being has ever created.I recommend python for a first programming language
+print(match_replaced)  # JavaScript is the most beautiful language that a human being has ever created.
+I recommend JavaScript for a first programming language
 # OR
 match_replaced = re.sub('[Pp]ython', 'JavaScript', txt, re.I)
-print(match_replaced)  # JavaScript is the most beautiful language that a human being has ever created.I recommend python for a first programming language
+print(match_replaced)  # JavaScript is the most beautiful language that a human being has ever created.
+I recommend JavaScript for a first programming language
 ```

 Let us add one more example.
 The following string is really hard to read unless we remove the % symbol.
 Replacing the % with an empty string will clean the text.